Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 The four silicone implant brands you’re likely to be offered in India

 Hundreds of breast implant brands exist globally.
-In Indian clinics — particularly in Delhi NCR — four of them dominate the actual quote sheets:
+In Indian clinics, particularly in Delhi NCR, four of them dominate the actual quote sheets:

 Motiva — made by Establishment Labs in Costa Rica.
 The newest of the four to the Indian market and the most premium-positioned.
 Known for the SmoothSilk shell, ProgressiveGel cohesive gels, and Q-Inside microtransponder traceability that lets a hand-held scanner identify the implant after surgery without imaging.

 Sebbin — made by Groupe Sebbin in France.
 Less prevalent in India than the other three but available through select distributors.
 Often the lower entry point on a brand-comparison quote.
+Sebbin is CE-marked for the European market but is not FDA-approved for use in the United States — a distinction worth knowing if you are comparing Indian quotes against American sources.

 What actually differs between modern silicone breast implants